Baby Queen

 Arabella Latham (born 19 August 1997), known professionally as Baby Queen, is a South African singer based in London.
-Born and raised in Durban, South Africa, she moved to London at 18 to pursue a career in music and signed to record label Polydor in 2020.
+Born and raised in Durban, South Africa, she moved to London at 18 to pursue a career in music and signed a recording contract with Polydor Records in 2020.

 Her first EP, Medicine, was released in November 2020, followed by her debut mixtape, The Yearbook, in September 2021.
 She made the long list for the Radio 1 Sound of 2022.
+Her debut studio album, Quarter Life Crisis, was released in November 2023.

 Early life

 Latham was born and brought up in Durban, South Africa.
-Her parents both worked at an art supply company owned by her father, while also operating a small art gallery located above this shop.
+Her father owns an art supply company, while also operating a small art gallery located above this shop.
 Latham claims her upbringing in South Africa has contributed to her confident personality and the loudness of her Baby Queen persona.

 At 18, with her parents' blessing, Latham emigrated to London in order to pursue her music career.
 Initially living with her aunt in Fulham, Latham would move out and become immersed in the city's nightlife.
-During this time, Latham claims to have developed issues with substance abuse, using drugs to counteract her depression.
+During this time, Latham says she developed issues with substance abuse, using drugs to counteract her depression.
 It was after what she describes as a "horrific night in East London" following a break-up in 2017 that Latham would write "the first ever Baby Queen song", the stream-of-consciousness style "Raw Thoughts".
 The song allegedly took only 20 minutes to write and would set the precedent for Latham's self-proclaimed lyrical openness and "uncomfortably honest" attitude towards the topics of drug use and mental health.

 Latham admits to having unrealistic expectations about the ease of getting a record deal in London, a city with a much more flourishing music industry than her South-African hometown.
 She recounts her initial plans of "making it" by knocking on music labels' doors with her mixtapes.
 Despite initial setbacks, Latham would continue writing songs while working at Rough Trade East record shop in Brick Lane, London.
 She worked at Rough Trade from 2019 until 2020 and the COVID-19 pandemic.
-Latham recalls jotting down lyrics on post-it notes during her shifts, collating them in what became known as "Bella's Wall" in the staff room.
+Latham recalls jotting lyrics on post-it notes during her shifts, collating them in what became known as "Bella's Wall" in the staff room.
 Latham also worked as a waitress at the Brit Awards, hoping erroneously to network with the attending celebrities.
 It would take six years living in London before Latham would sign to Polydor Records over Zoom in 2020.

 Career

 2015–2020: Career beginnings

-Latham discovered her song-writing abilities by the age of 11 or 12.
+Latham discovered her songwriting abilities by the age of 11 or 12.
 She arrived in London in 2015 with around 40 demo CDs which she had written during her teenage years in South Africa.
-The first song written for the Baby Queen project, "Raw Thoughts" was composed following a breakup in 2017.
+The first song written for the Baby Queen project, "Raw Thoughts", was composed following a breakup in 2017.
 From 2019 onwards, Latham continued writing songs while working at Rough Trade East.
 In early 2020, amidst lockdown due to the COVID-19 pandemic, she left Rough Trade and signed to Polydor Records.